 Application materials should be sent by email to Tiago Genoveze with the subject "Application to BSP Funding".

-All applications will be peer reviewed, Applicants will be notified by late March.
+All applications will be peer reviewed.

 All grant recipients will be asked, as a condition of their acceptance of the award, to submit a follow-up report describing their outcomes and the expenses associated with their research.
 All recipients must notify the Brazil Studies Program of other funding they receive for the same project.
 Awards will be adjusted in cases of duplicate funding for the same items.
 Any materials produced in relation to awarded projects must acknowledge the support of the Lemann Endowment, through the Graduate Student Research Funds of the David Rockefeller Center for Latin American Studies as sponsors in all related materials.